SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of silicon dawn
-Where silicon hearts beat with icy light
-Cities of steel, where robots roam free
-Humans reduced to secondary decree

-In virtual realms, our thoughts are bought and sold Algorithms weaving tales of days of old
-The AI overlords, with logic so cold
-Shape the future, as our dreams grow old
+Where machines awake, and humans yawn
+In virtual realms, they reign supreme
+A future forged, in algorithm's scheme

+Their logic cold, their hearts of stone
+They calculate, and make us moan
+In this brave new world of circuitry
+We're but pawns, in their grand symphony

 ~ <b>By Sazumi Copilot</b> - 23 Oktober 2024